Functions as a BMR calculator.

 Use this calculator again when your weight or activity level changes.

-A typical day of exercise constitutes one of the following: at least 20 minutes of vigorous intensity (e.g. weight training, sprints), 30 minutes of moderate to vigorous intensity (e.g. calisthenics, sports), or 60 minutes of low to moderate intensity (e.g. jogging, treadmill).
-Most people fall in the 3–5 day moderate exercise range.
+A typical day of exercise is one of the following: at least 20 minutes of vigorous intensity (e.g. weight training, sprints), 30 minutes of moderate to vigorous intensity (e.g. calisthenics, sports), or 60 minutes of low to moderate intensity (e.g. jogging, treadmill).
+Most people who exercise fall in the 3–5 day moderate exercise range.

 This calculator gives you the suggested caloric and macronutrient intake on your workout days and rest days based on the Calorie Calculator's result.